Author Guidelines

 • A cleaned-up version of the revised manuscript (showing no comments, strikethroughs, or tracked changes).

+Seismica will normally expect a revised version of the manuscript, together with a rebuttal letter, to be submitted within 6 months of receiving the peer review comments.
 Authors should ensure that revisions to manuscripts are more than sufficient to answer the level of recommended changes to prevent multiple rounds of review/reviewer fatigue.
 The response letter should fully represent changes made to the manuscript.
 The response letter should not be terse or vague.

 Authors should ensure that their response is respectful.
 Any personal or abusive attacks are unacceptable and will be escalated to an independent appeals committee and will be grounds for outright rejection by the editor.
 Politely pointing out that the reviewer is mistaken is, of course, okay.
 Please consult Seismica's Code of Conduct for more guidance.